 Your first step is to leave the faucet on and call a plumber immediately.

 2. Keep the Problem from Getting Worse

-In the meantime, begin thawing the frozen pipe yourself with a hair dryer.
+In the meantime, begin thawing the frozen pipe yourself with a hairdryer.
 Start warming the pipe located as close to the faucet as possible.
-Then work you way toward the coldest part of the pipe.
+Then work your way toward the coldest part of the pipe.
 Never try to thaw a pipe with a torch or open flame.

 What Do I Do if My Pipes Burst?

-Now, if you’re pipes actually burst, you have a full-blown emergency.
+Now, if your pipe actually bursts, you have a full-blown emergency.
 Here’s what to do.

 1. Call a Plumber Immediately